I’m writing this on Easter Sunday, April 12, 2020, and as of this writing, the Covid-19 pandemic is ravaging the world and creating chaos.

-It was just 73 days ago that Dave and I embarked on the first of our three trips for 2020.
-Trip one included one month in the Sonoma Valley, and a month in Costa Rica.
+In February 2020, Dave and I embarked on the first of our three trips for the year.
+Trip one included a month in the Sonoma Valley, and a month in Costa Rica.
 We were looking forward to experiencing long-term stays in new places so we could really take our time exploring the area and be totally settled in.

 In Sonoma, we rented a charming cottage on a horse farm between Santa Rosa and St. Helena.
 We spent lazy mornings in front of a warm fire at the cottage, afternoons exploring the wineries, and evenings cooking dinner and enjoying our recently acquired winery purchases.
 On our first night, we scored a dinner reservation at The French Laundry, and had a bucket-list meal we’ll never forget.
 Some of our dearest friends came to visit throughout the month, and we enjoyed many meals, glasses of wine, visits to the horses, and bellyaching laughs.
 I will forever cherish that month!